-- (2) \$30 U.S. application fee payable to Niagara University. - (3) Official transcripts of all colleges and universities attended in a sealed institution envelope included with your application. - (4) Two references (academic or professional) in sealed envelopes with the referee's signature across the seal included with your application.
-Please use the Niagara University graduate education reference form (www.niagara.edu/advance) - (5) Statement of Intent.
-Two-page, double-spaced, typewritten statement discussing your desired program-specific philosophy (ex. teacher education, educational leadership, special education, counseling, etc.), professional goals, objectives, strengths and weaknesses. - (6) Mental health counseling and school counseling applicants are required to take the Graduate Record Examination (GRE- General Test Score) or the Miller Analogy Test (MAT).
+- (1) The application, accompanied by a \$30 fee (U.S. funds), payable to Niagara University. - (2) Official transcripts of all colleges and universities attended in a sealed institution envelope included with your application. - (3) Two references (academic or professional) in sealed envelopes with the referee's signature across the seal included with your application.
+Please use the NU graduate education reference form (www.niagara. eduladvance) - (4) Statement of Intent.
+Two-page, doublespaced, typewritten statement discussing

+- your desired program-specific philosophy (ex. teacher education, educational leadership, special education, counseling, etc.), professional goals, objectives, strengths and weaknesses. - (5) Mental health counseling and school counseling applicants are required to take the Graduate Record Examination (GRE- General Test Score) or the Miller Analogy Test (MAT).
 Niagara University graduates with a final (or last two years of course work) GPA of 3.0 or above are not required to take the GRE/MAT.